morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 ASV_physeq
 ```

-Should see something like this, telling us that all the info we want is in the Phyloseq object:
+You should see something like this, telling us that all the info we want is in the Phyloseq object:
 ```
 phyloseq-class experiment-level object
 otu_table()   OTU Table:         [ 2498 taxa and 16 samples ]